systemics/cuttlefish/code/scratch/mtp/README.md

 # information on the ASUS bluetooth dongle on the pi #

+note: tested in linux/macbookair. same hanging behaviour as on the pi.

 hci0: Type: BR/EDR  Bus: USB
   BD Address: 00:02:72:C0:66:02  ACL MTU: 1022:8  SCO MTU: 121:3
   UP RUNNING PSCAN ISCAN